Anonyfox/node-htmlcarve/README.md

 #node-htmlcarve
 Extract essential meta-informations from any web page, fast and dead simple.
 Do you need general informations from a given html-site, like the title, a summary, a favicon or a possible RSS-Feed?
 Just throw an url into this module, and it'll try to find that stuff for you.

-**warning: this isn't ready for anything than tinkering around. there are currently *no tests* written!!**
+**warning: this is a work-in-progress and isn't ready for anything than tinkering around. there are currently *no tests* written!!**

 ## Installation